 The earliest published studies used once-daily tDCS treatments for 5 alternate days; more recent studies used tDCS once-daily for 10 consecutive weekdays or twice daily for 5 consecutive weekdays; and some of the most recent studies have treated patients with as many as 20-30 sessions over periods of four to six weeks.
 In these published studies all treatments were carried out in a clinical office under the direct supervision of the researcher/therapist or their trained assistants.

-Clinically, tDCS is most commonly done in the neurotherapist's office as an "out-patient" treatment consisting of a series of once-daily stimulation sessions, each lasting 20-30 minutes and occuring over a number of consecutive weekdays for periods of a couple of weeks or more.
+Clinically, tDCS is most commonly done in the neurotherapist's office as an "out-patient" treatment consisting of a series of once-daily stimulation sessions, each lasting 20-30 minutes and occurring over a number of consecutive weekdays for periods of a couple of weeks or more.

 Unfortunately, such treatment schedules are not very impractical for most patients who are un-hospitalized and still functional within the community or who live some distance from the clinic offering treatment.
 Certainly for many patients suffering from mild to moderate depression who might benefit from tDCS, such an onerous treatment protocol requiring daily visits to a clinic over periods of a few weeks greatly inhibits access to this form of therapy.
 But all the research to date has been very consistent in showing that tDCS is a relatively simple and very safe procedure when done using a competently-designed, current self-limiting tDCs device with proper electrodes, and following proper procedures.
 After initial assessment for suitability and an in-office trial of treatment and some basic training, there is little reason why selected patients could not continue to do tDCS treatment on themselves at home under the supervision and follow-up of a qualified healthcare provider.